 If you are changing or developing new packaging, or even testing your current packaging Test-O-Pac can give you the assurance that your packaging meets critical parameters in controlling the environment within the package, thus preserving whatever you are shipping.
 Whether it is Pharmaceuticals or food products, customer satisfaction is key to increasing and retaining business.
 No matter what you are shipping, it takes only one rejected or ruined shipment for most companies to look for another supply line, and the more critical the components or items are the more likely it is that a ruined shipment means a ruined business contact.
-Test-O-Pac helps to ensure that your packaging is able to handle extremes in temperature and humidity fluctuations that happen when storage and shipping facilities encounter breakdowns in transportation and the climate controlled environments necessary to ensure your products viability.
+Test-O-Pac helps to ensure that your packaging is able to handle extremes in temperature and humidity fluctuations that happen when storage and shipping facilities encounter breakdowns in transportation and the climate-controlled environments necessary to ensure your product viability.

 Environmental Test Lab Services

-Test-O-Pac takes your material handling capabilities seriously, and we provide a full range of testing protocols including temperature and RH (Relative Humidity) tests, carried out under real world conditions.
+Test-O-Pac takes your material handling capabilities seriously, and we provide a full range of testing protocols including temperature and RH (Relative Humidity) tests, carried out under real-world conditions.
 These tests will ensure that your packaging can handle the variables that actually occur in your logistics and supply chain, and enable you to pick the right packaging material and formulations without risking a single shipment to humidity and temperature fluctuations.

 MANUAL HANDLING (ASTM D5276-17)

 This test method is intended for use in evaluating the capability of a container to withstand the sudden shock resulting from a free fall, or to evaluate the capability of a container.